TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-highioutilization.md

 If the IO usage is above 80% you have two options:

-* Option 1: Upgrade the compute size or service tier
+* Option 1: Upgrade the compute size or service tier.
 * Option 2: Identify and tune the queries consuming the most IO.

 ### **How To identify and top IO consuming queries**